Fresno State Travel Grant

 This grant, funded by the instructional related activities student fee, is used to

 help offset the travel cost of studying abroad.
-Award vary by year and are around
+Award vary by year and are generally

 Benjamin A Gilman International Scholarship